How lazy loading works in Neovim June 14, 2024 source/commit

 The code in this blogpost is incomplete for the sake of brevity, if you are interested you can check out the version I use which also handles filetypes, help tags and has type validation and annotations.

-1. Chosen because of its popularity, I actually don’t recommend using a Neovim “distros” like LazyVim (either use kickstart or start from scratch). ↩︎
+1. Chosen because of its popularity, I actually don’t recommend using a Neovim “distro” like LazyVim (either use kickstart or start from scratch). ↩︎

 2. Obviously lazy.nvim does a lot more things than my simple module. ↩︎